Reference · Updated July 30, 2026

 US cannabis laws, state by state

-Select a state for its legal status, possession limits, home cultivation and reciprocity rules.
+Select a state for its legal status, possession limits, home cultivation, and medical reciprocity rules.
 Every entry cites the controlling statute or state agency.

 Federal law treats cannabis differently from the states.
 See Federal law below the map for the current rescheduling status, details, and sources.